Radiography Terms to Get You Started

 Navigating the realm of radiography can be overwhelming, especially on your first day of class.
 To ease the way, here’s a guide to 10 radiography terms that will boost your confidence and keep you ahead of the curve from day one.
 Whether you’re a budding radiography student or just curious about the field, these foundational terms will empower you to engage in discussions and have a greater understanding about the profession.

-Interested in becoming a cardiovascular sonographer?
+Interested in Diagnostic Medical Imaging Radiography?
 Request information and find out more about the program.

 Here are 10 Common Radiography Terms: